Museum of the Unseen

 In the heart of the HQ, an immersive journey reveals the hidden forces of IBM’s expertise.
 The space bursts to life as visitors enter, animating a model of the building with hard-wired sensor information.
 Real-time data visualisations depict an intelligent facility that reacts to its occupants, learning people’s preferences, predicting behaviour and even managing its own maintenance.
 All powered by IBM’s world-leading Watson AI.

 Guests are enticed to explore a display case of smart exhibits that connect with the museum environment.
 Each object activates a dynamic video, showing how IBM’s IoT is transforming client operations across the globe and in unexpected ways.
 When an object is placed on a nearby table, the surface morphs into a 3D portal, inviting visitors to discover the depth of these successes.

-Every day, hundreds of industry leaders learn the principles, power and potential of this invisible revolution.
+Every day, hundreds of industry leaders can learn the principles, power and potential of this invisible revolution.

 Seeing with their own eyes the beauty of IBM’s IoT, these executives of world-famous brands become new business partners, inspired to engage the technology to enhance their own organisations.

-The museum concept extends to other experience centres internationally, becoming the centrepiece of IBM’s smart-building exposition.
-Innovating itself autonomously, it meanwhile adapts to visitor behaviour, proposing enhancements to everyone's journey of discovery.
+Innovating itself autonomously, IBM’s smart-building meanwhile adapts to visitor behaviour, proposing enhancements to everyone's journey of discovery.